AgnesDutkiewicz/mySewing/README.md

 ### Features
 * list items and item_versions for items (with size and color)
+* list items and fabrics sorted by its category
+* list all orders in admin dashboard
 * create orders for specific item_version
-* list all orders in admin dashboard

 ### Status
 This app is finished by now.
 In the near future I plan to upgrade it by: